Old Tunnel State Park

 The abandoned railroad tunnel that gives Old Tunnel its name is home to up to 3 million Mexican free-tailed bats (Tadarida brasilienses mexicana) and 3,000 cave myotis (Myotis velifer) bats from May through October.
-During those months, visitors come to watch the bats emerge from the tunnel each night.
+During those months, visitors come to watch the bats emerge from the tunnel nightly.
 Bat-viewing opportunities are available seven nights a week, and nightly educational presentations are given Thursday through Sunday.
 Call (866) 978-2287 to get the latest emergence time information.
+There is no phone at Old Tunnel.
+If you need to contact us, e-mail Old.Tunnel@tpwd.texas.gov.

 Several educational exhibits with information on bats and railroad history are located along the half-mile trail, and from May through October bats can sometimes be seen flying within the tunnel.
 The nightly educational programs provide guests with a better understanding of the life history and ecology of bats.